The government has introduced a range of measures to safe-guard jobs and help the self-employed during the Covid-19 outbreak.

 Self-Employment Income Support Scheme

 This scheme will allow those eligible to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for the next 3 months.
-This may be extended if needed.

 The grant will be 80% of your average monthly trading profits, paid out in a single instalment covering 3 months, and capped at £7,500 altogether.
 The online service will tell you how we’ve worked your grant out.